pair_style sph/lj command

 As noted above, the Lennard-Jones parameters epsilon and sigma are set to unity.

 This pair style is part of the USER-SPH package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.